-An eye stroke, or anterior ischemic optic neuropathy, is a dangerous and potentially debilitating condition that occurs from a lack of sufficient blood flow to the tissues located in the front part of the optic nerve.
-If you have sudden vision loss or any other symptoms of eye stroke, contact your doctor immediately.
+Non-arteritic anterior ischemic optic neuropathy (NAION) is a potentially debilitating condition that occurs from a lack of sufficient blood flow to the optic nerve.
+If you have sudden vision loss, contact your doctor immediately.

-People with eye stroke are usually given little warning.
-Most people with eye stroke notice a loss of vision in one eye upon waking in the morning with no pain.
+People with NAION usually have no warning before vision loss occurs.
+Most patients notice a loss of vision in one eye upon waking in the morning with no pain.
 Some people notice a dark area or shadow in their vision that affects the upper or lower half of their visual field.
-Other symptoms include loss of visual contrast and light sensitivity.
+Other symptoms include loss of contrast and light sensitivity.

 If your doctor suspects that you had NAION, he or she will review your medical history and ask about cardiovascular disease and conditions you may have such as diabetes, hypertension or high cholesterol.
 You will undergo a complete eye exam including dilatation of your eyes to examine your optic nerve and retina.

 Typically in NAION the optic nerve will appear swollen.
 Your doctor will also carefully assess your symptoms to distinguish NAION from other types of eye stroke.
 One type, known as giant cell arteritis, carries additional risk of the other eye being affected if left untreated and loss of vision could occur in both eyes.
 Your doctor will ask you about symptoms of giant cell arteritis such as fever, headache, scalp tenderness, jaw pain, weight loss, loss of appetite and fatigue.